Burswood Nominees Limited ABN 24 078 250 307 trading as Crown Perth

 – Complaints: explains how you may complain about a breach of the APPs and how Crown will deal with such a complaint.

 You can find more information by contacting Crown (please refer to the “How to contact Crown” section of this policy).

-It is Crown’s usual practice to collect personal information directly from the individual, for example when a customer joins Crown Club, makes a hotel, restaurant, leisure or event booking, participates in a promotion or applies for a job.
+It is Crown’s usual practice to collect personal information directly from the individual, for example when a customer joins Crown Rewards, makes a hotel, restaurant, leisure or event booking, participates in a promotion or applies for a job.

 Sometimes Crown collects personal information from a third party or a publicly available source, but only if the individual provides consent to such collection or would reasonably expect Crown to collect their personal information in this way.

 Crown only collects personal information for purposes which are directly related to its functions or activities, and only when it is necessary for or directly related to such purposes.
 These purposes may include those related to:

 Crown also collects personal information: